Book a demo

 Qualification, on the other hand, is a subset of commissioning focused specifically on validating that equipment and systems are fit for their intended purpose.
 Qualification is often broken down into several stages:

-• Design Qualification (DQ): Verifies that the design meets all regulatory, client, and company requirements.
+• Design qualification (DQ): Verifies that the design meets all regulatory, client, and company requirements.

-• Installation Qualification (IQ): Ensures that systems and equipment are installed according to the design specifications and manufacturer’s recommendations.
+• Installation qualification (IQ): Ensures that systems and equipment are installed according to the design specifications and manufacturer’s recommendations.

-• Operational Qualification (OQ): Confirms that the equipment operates within defined parameters and performs as expected under normal operating conditions.
+• Operational qualification (OQ): Confirms that the equipment operates within defined parameters and performs as expected under normal operating conditions.

-• Performance Qualification (PQ): Validates that the system performs effectively and reproducibly under real-world conditions.
+• Performance qualification (PQ): Validates that the system performs effectively and reproducibly under real-world conditions.

 Importantly, commissioning is primarily concerned with the facilities, equipment, and instruments used in manufacturing, whereas validation and qualification are concerned with product quality.
 This brings qualification and validation under the specter of regulatory bodies, whereas commissioning is not.